 “Okay,” said the nice lady, handing her a pencil.

-It took Angela only a few minutes to draw both the downstairs and upstairs of her house, taking time to label all the rooms.
+It took Angela only a few minutes to draw both the downstairs and the upstairs of her house, and to label all the rooms.

 It wasn’t too difficult.

 The nice lady watched and chatted with Angela as she drew.
 Together they clarified pictures and the placement of the rooms.
-Angela labeled everything, requiring assistance only with the spelling of laundry.
+Angela required assistance only with the spelling of laundry.